 If there’s anyone who doesn’t need more exposure, it’s James Franco.
-But don’t tell that to Lisa Vangellow, an unknown director who The Wrap reports has been shooting a documentary on the prolific actor since last June.
+But don’t tell that to Lisa Vangellow, an unknown director (and former MFA student of Franco’s when she was at UCLA) who The Wrap reports has been shooting a documentary on the prolific actor since last June.
 And to give it a little more professional cred, it’s being cut by Franco’s own editor for his upcoming movie Bukowski, Curtiss Clayton (also of Drugstore Cowboy, Buffalo ’66 and much more).
-According to an official synopsis for the Franco documentary, which is simply titled Franco: A Documentary, Vangellow was an MFA student of his at UCLA, and she is approaching the subject of her film from that perspective.

 The Fog of Hollywood – For one segment, Vangellow should borrow Errol Morris’s interrotron and put her subject in the hot seat for an in-depth interview.
 The focus here will be his worst offenses as an actor and celebrity, and hopefully the filmmaker will get him to regretfully apologize for his work in Oz: The Great and Powerful, Spider-Man 3 and Whatever It Takes and as co-host of the 2011 Academy Awards.